 How is PFFS different than other Medicare Advantage plans?

 With a PFFS plan, your costs don’t vary between in-network and out-of-network doctors.
 You can see anyone who agrees to accept your plan’s rates.
 This potentially gives you greater choice and flexibility in choosing healthcare providers.

 The other two main types of Medicare Advantage plans are:

-Private Fee for Service Plans vs Original Medicare and Medigap
+What is the Difference Between Private Fee for Service Plans vs Original Medicare vs Medigap?

 Original Medicare Parts A and B have standard premiums, deductibles, copays, and coinsurance.
 Medicare Supplement, or Medigap, insurance is private insurance that works alongside Original Medicare to pay healthcare costs that are not covered by Medicare.
 There are 10 standard Medigap plans to choose from.

 Differences between Original Medicare/Medigap and a PFFS Plan include: